dimitri-nicolo/calico/networking/multiple-networks.md

 You can use these labels to enforce policies on specific interfaces and networks using policy label selectors.

->**Note**: Prior to {{site.prodname}} 3.0, if you were using Kubernetes datastore (kdd mode), the workload endpoint field and name suffix, was always **eth0**.
+>**Note**: Prior to {{site.prodname}} 3.0, if you were using Kubernetes datastore (kdd mode), the workload endpoint field and name suffix were always **eth0**.
 In 3.0, the value for workload labels may not be what you expect.
-Before creating policies targeting workload endpoints using these new labels, you should verify label values using the [List WorkloadEndpoints](#list-workloadendpoints) commands in the section that follows.
+Before creating policies targeting WorkloadEndpoints using the new labels, you should verify label values using the [List workload endpoints](#list-workload-endpoints) commands in the section that follows.
 {: .alert .alert-info}

-In this policy example, we use the selector field to target all WorkloadEndpoint with a network interface of, `cali1`.
+In this policy example, we use the selector field to target all WorkloadEndpoints with the network interface of, `cali1`.

 ```
 apiVersion: projectcalico.org/v3